next-theme/theme-next-docs/source/docs/theme-settings/index.md

 ### Console Reminder

 Next supports automatic check for updates and alerts in the console.
-Set the value `reminder` to `true` in `minify` section in {% label primary@theme config file %} as following:
+Set the value `reminder` to `true` in {% label primary@theme config file %} as following:

 ```yml next/_config.yml
 # Console reminder if new version released.